go-godo/godo/README.md

 Start("main.go", M{"$in": "cmd/app"})
 ```

-Godo tracks the process ID of started processes to restart the app gracefully.
+Godo tracks the process ID of started processes in the map `Processes` to restart the app gracefully.

+If `Start` is not working as expected with go files, verify `go install -a main.go` works in the
+directory of the file, replacing "main.go" with your file.
+Most issues around (re)starts are
+due to being outside of `GOPATH` or multiple packages in a directory.
+Set `Env` if `GOPATH`
+needs to be adjusted.

 ### Inside